SomeoneWeird/githubwrangler/README.md

 # Usage

-`githubwrangler` requires you pass a json file as the first parameter.
+Save a configuration file, then call `githubwrangler` and pass it as a parameter.

+`githubwrangler -f example.json`

 Example: